SURVIVING METABOLISM: acid handling and signalling

 - Studying the effect of metabolic acidoses associated with inborn errors of metabolism on cardiac physiology;

 - Understanding the importance of diffusivity and shape for efficient gas exchange by red blood cells.

-RECRUITING RESEARCH SCIENTISTS ON E.R.C.
+E.R.C.
 CONSOLIDATOR AWARD

 Metabolism generates vast quantities of acid (protons).
 Essentially all biological processes are pH-sensitive, therefore the regulation of acid/base chemistry is a fundamental homeostatic priority.
 However, controlled intracellular pH (pHi) dynamics are, potentially, a versatile form of cell signalling with a broad remit of targets because protonation of proteins is an enzyme-independent post-translational modification.
 Indeed, many examples of orchestrated spatio-temporal changes in pHi have been demonstrated to take place inside cells, yielding the concept of protons as bona fide signals.